We are committed to growing our e-commerce sales by offering speed, convenience and choice to our customers.

 We believe we can add significant value for customers by offering them more product choice.
 Using scalable technology built by Kingfisher alongside Mirakl, the leading marketplace platform provider, we launched our first e-commerce marketplace on B&Q’s www.diy.com on 10 March 2022.

-We believe that the Kingfisher Group’s OEB product development is a significant source of value for our retail banners and their customers.
-OEB provides a strong point of differentiation for our retail banners in terms of design, functionality, sustainability, and value for money, as well as carrying a higher gross margin (on average) than branded products.
-We aim to grow our OEB sales further as we bring even more innovation to our ranges and differentiation to our banners.
+We believe that our OEB product development is a significant source of value for our retail banners and their customers.
+OEB provides a strong point of differentiation for our retail banners in terms of design, functionality, sustainability and value for money, as well as carrying a higher gross margin (on average) than branded products.
+We aim to grow our OEB sales further, as we bring even more innovation to our ranges and differentiation to our banners.

-We believe there are significant opportunities to reduce costs across Kingfisher – in areas such as store productivity, supply and logistics, goods not for resale (GNFR), property (including lease renegotiations), IT and central costs, all of which will benefit from reduced organisational complexity over time.
+We have identified significant opportunities to reduce costs across Kingfisher, with efficiency programmes in areas including store productivity, supply and logistics, goods not for resale (GNFR), property (including lease renegotiations), IT and central costs, all of which will benefit from a simpler organisation over time.
 In addition, through the intelligent use of our scale, we expect to extract further value from sourcing and buying.
-Reducing same-store inventory levels over the medium and longer term is also a major priority.
+Reducing same-store inventory levels over the medium and longer term is also a priority.

 We are committed to leading our industry in responsible business practices.
 Building on our strong Environmental, Social, and Governance (ESG) credentials, our ‘Powered by Kingfisher’ strategy sets out four priority areas for Responsible Business, where we can maximise our positive impact on the lives of our customers, colleagues, communities and the planet.